cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 ## Context

-You are the CEO of a startup and have been working on your application for the past 3 years.
+You are the CEO of a stealth startup and you have just completed building a minimal viable product (MVP) of your application.
-Your application will be bought by Google for $1M in the in 2 days.
+You need to deploy a demo of this application online to show to angel investors in order to secure additional funding for your startup.
-As part of the purchase, Google wants you to give a live demo of you application to its employees.
+Your application consists of a trained model based on an example data set consisting of student and employment records and it predicts job placement for engineering jobs with salary ranges.
-You decide to create a Docker container with your application and deploy online for the demo.
+You have decided to deploy this application to Google Cloud Platform using Google Kubernetes Engine.

 This directory contains: